webofthings/ThngDroid/README.md

 ThngDroid
 =========

-Android Wrapper for the EVRYTHNG API
+Android Wrapper for the EVRYTHNG API!

+This project is currently merely in a "Hello World" status!
+Come again soon... ;-)